slothsoft/screeps-in-csharp/README.md

 # To Dos

-- create log levels so that the log is not always sooo full of stuff
 - `Builder` to dos
 - undertaker should put into own storage first
+- create different containers with different spawn positions

 # Links